Spencer Torkelson Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- Twins pitchers combine to give up the second-fewest home runs in baseball (67 total, one per game).
+- Twins pitchers combine to surrender 70 home runs (one per game), the fifth-fewest in the league.

-- Ryan gets the start for the Twins, his 14th of the season.
-He is 7-3 with a 2.90 ERA and 84 strikeouts through 77 2/3 innings pitched.

-- His most recent appearance was on Saturday against the Toronto Blue Jays, when the right-hander went six innings, surrendering three earned runs while giving up six hits.
+- De Leon takes the mound for his first start of the season for the Twins.

 © 2023 Data Skrive.
 All rights reserved.